Gambling.com Group: History

 Gambling.com Group was founded in 2006 by Charles Gillespie and Kevin McCrystle.
 The group publishes portals covering the online gambling industry, including iGaming and fantasy sports.

 In September 2019, the company secured $15.5 million in investment from growth equity firm Edison Partners.

 In July 2021, Gambling.com Group was listed on the Nasdaq stock exchange as GAMB.

 In January 2022, Gambling.com Group acquired Roto Sports, the owner of fantasy sports platform RotoWire.com, for $27.5 million.
 The same month, the company signed a partnership agreement to provide The McClatchy Company with its data science platform to monetize online sports betting traffic.

 In February 2022, Gambling.com Group acquired news publishing company NDC Media for $69 million.
 The acquisition included buying gambling portal BonusFinder.com.

 In February 2023, Gambling.com Group entered into a partnership with Gannett to provide sports betting content through the USA Today network.
 In July 2023, the company signed a partnership deal to deliver betting content through The Independent.

+In January, 2025, Gambling.com Group completed the acquisition of Odds Holdings, Inc. Parent company of OddsJam.
+This deal came with initial payment of $80 million, with another $80 million contingent based on the performance of the company.
+OddsJam is a sports analytics platform that provides real-time data to help bettors find profitable opportunities.